netgroup-polito/Veribaton/README.md

 `http://[veribaton_host]:[veribaton_port]/swagger`

+The variable `veribaton_host` corresponds to the IP address of the server running the instance, while `veribaton_port` corresponds to the value of the variable `server.port` in application properties, as documented [below](#Install from sources).
-In case default parameters have not been changed, the swagger documentation can be reached atç
+In case default parameters have not been changed, and the service is being accessed locally, the swagger documentation can be reached at:

 `http://locahlhost:9090/swagger`

-##### Network Service Descriptors API
+### Network Service Descriptors API

 Using the NSD API is possible to query, create, update and delete NS descriptors.
 Newly created descriptors will be handled through integration with Verifoo and therefore validated before upload to catalog.